U.S. backstops Silicon Valley Bank sale to First Citizens | Business

 First Citizens will also receive a line of credit from the FDIC for contingent liquidity purposes and will have an agreement with the regulator to share some losses on commercial loans to protect it against potential credit losses.
 "First Citizens Bank's acquisition of the SVB loan book and deposits does not add much to solve the number one issue that the U.S. banking system is now facing: deposits leaving smaller banks for larger banks or money market funds," said Redmond Wong, greater China market strategist at Saxo Markets.

 Based in Santa Clara, Silicon Valley Bank was the 16th biggest lender in the U.S. at the end of last year, with about $209 billion in assets.
-The deal concludes the worst banking crisis since 2008 that whipsawed the banking sector globally.
+SVB's collapse triggered the worst banking crisis since 2008, pummelling banking stocks globally.
 Shares in European lenders fell sharply on Friday, led by Germany's Deutsche Bank , raising concern among authorities about a potential credit crunch.

 Shares of U.S. banks - both large and mid-sized - climbed on Monday.
 VENTURE CAPITAL BUSINESS